 Our work changes young people’s lives.
 Communication skills are vital for young people to achieve their potential at school and in work and for them to have the confidence and ability to influence social change.

 We do this by delivering workshops directly to young people and providing resources to schools and other organisations.
 These develop confidence and communication skills, providing opportunities for young people to share their ideas and perspectives, firstly at school and then to a wider audience.

 The self-confidence to share perspectives also has positive mental health benefits by building a positive self-identity.
 By talking on subjects that matter to them, each student helps contribute to a better shared understanding of their lives.

-Over the last 18 months we delivered training to almost 30,000 young people and worked directly in over 20% of state secondary schools in England.
+Over the last 12 months we delivered training to 35,000 young people and worked directly in over 20% of state secondary schools in England.

-The valuable ‘soft skills’ we develop contribute to self-confidence and mental well-being, help young people achieve in education, thrive in the workplace and have a greater voice in shaping the communities in which they live.
+The essential ‘life skills’ we develop contribute to self-confidence and mental well-being, help young people achieve in education, thrive in the workplace and have a greater voice in shaping the communities in which they live.

 This visualisation from December 2022 brings some of our data to life, allowing us to share the data from our work so you can see the difference we make.

 My students have experienced something quite rare – the space to think and the freedom to speak about hopes and fears in an entertaining, mutually respectful and intellectually dynamic workshop.
 Many thanks